 The benefits of cold chain logistics data

 Any organization which sells perishable goods must consider cold chain logistics as a primary factor in their ability to deliver quality products without compromise.
 The end user is not the only ones to benefit from temperature control.
 Companies can save thousands of dollars when they partner with a cold chain logistics company who gathers and leverages the right data.

 Cold chain logistics companies need to know the risk each shipment faces.
-Risks can be found in the weather, infrastructure, natural disasters, and other areas that threaten to interrupt or compromise the quality of a shipment.
+Risks can be found in the weather, infrastructure, transit reliability, natural disasters, and other areas that threaten to interrupt or compromise the quality of a shipment.
 Until those threats are thoroughly understood and evaluated, they will cause surprises that can result in shipment delays, damage, or losses.